Revisiting black holes and their thermodynamics in Einstein-Kalb-Ramond gravity: Conclusion

 \section{Conclusion}

-In this work, we revisit EKR gravity, carefully addressing several subtleties overlooked in previous studies.
-Building on these understandings, we obtain two branches of exact static black hole solutions with general topological horizons in arbitrary dimensions, both in the presence and absence of a cosmological constant.
-One branch coincides with previously known results in four dimensions, while the other is reported here for the first time.
-Using the Wald formalism, we compute the Noether mass charge and compare it with earlier results, discussing its implications for observational constraints.
-In particular, although the gravitational mass definition has a negligible impact on observational constraints in the weak-field regime, it becomes crucial for strong-gravity systems such as black holes and neutron stars, or when interpreting tests dominated by relativistic or strong-field effects~\cite{Will:2014kxa,Berti:2015itd}.
-A proper definition of the gravitational mass enables more accurate constraints on spontaneous Lorentz symmetry breaking in such contexts.
-Our results suggest that many existing studies within EKR gravity merit re-examination.
-The exact solutions and their associated thermodynamic quantities obtained here provide a foundation for future investigations of spontaneous Lorentz symmetry breaking in the EKR framework.
+We have revisited black hole solutions and their thermodynamics in EKR gravity, clarifying several subtle issues in the construction of exact solutions.
+Two classes of static black holes with general topological horizons were obtained in arbitrary dimensions, both with and without a cosmological constant.
+One branch reproduces known results in four dimensions, while the other represents a new family of solutions.
+Using the Wald formalism, we computed the Noether mass and showed that it differs from commonly adopted mass definitions in the literature.
+While such differences are negligible in the weak-field regime, they can become relevant in strong-gravity systems.
+In particular, although different mass definitions lead to negligible differences in the weak-field regime, they can become important in strong-gravity systems such as black holes and neutron stars, or in observational tests dominated by relativistic effects~\cite{Will:2014kxa,Berti:2015itd}.
+A proper identification of the gravitational mass is therefore essential for reliably constraining Lorentz symmetry violation in such contexts.
+These results suggest that existing phenomenological constraints within EKR gravity, as well as other Lorentz-violating gravities, may need to be revisited when the Noether charge is taken as the physical mass.
+The exact solutions and their associated thermodynamic quantities presented here provide a useful starting point for further investigations of Lorentz symmetry breaking in the EKR framework.

+Several directions remain to be explored.
+First, constructing self-consistent compact objects, such as neutron stars, is crucial~\cite{Lessa:2025kln,Luo:2026oxw}, which enables testing Lorentz-violation parameters of EKR gravity in realistic astrophysical settings.
+Second, since the vacuum is not asymptotically Minkowski, the stability of black holes---particularly regarding ghost instabilities or additional dynamical degrees of freedom induced by the nonminimal coupling~\cite{Hell:2021wzm,Hell:2026mle}---deserves study.
+Finally, nontrivial boundary effects may arise from the higher-derivative-like structure indicated by $g_{tt} g_{rr}\neq 1$, motivating extensions to include a cosmological constant and potential holographic applications.